California snowpack clawing back to average as spring approaches

 Beyond the hydrological implications, the snowpack is a crucial variable in California’s economy.

-Water strain leads to growing difficulties and that impacts prices at grocery stores nationwide.
+Water strain leads to growing difficulties in the Central Valley and the impacts can trickle down to grocery stores nationwide.

-Forecasts show more snow is on tap through next week.
+However, forecasts show more snow is on tap through next week.

 Courtesy: National Weather Service, Hanford